 By default, visitors can leave comments or respond to comments that others leave on your blog.
 You can disable comments, limit access to commenting, edit comments, and hold comments for approval before they appear on your blog.

 Comments are controlled by Discussion Settings...

 To change the appearance of your blog, change the theme.
 Themes are complete designs that are ready to use.
 Each theme offers a unique design and set of customization options.
 Changing your blog's theme will not affect Posts or Pages you have already added, but will require you to reconfigure...

 To customize the settings for your blog:

-Log in, and in the Dashboard toolbar, click Settings ().
-The options for General Settings will appear in the main area of the page and the tool bar will expand below the Settings icon to show more options.
+Log in, and on the Dashboard toolbar, click Settings.
+The options for General Settings will appear in the main area of the page and the tool bar will expand below Settings to show more options.

 On the General Settings screen: